LexioJ/agenda_bot/docs/ROOM_TIME_MONITORING.md

 # Room-Level Time Monitoring

+⚡ **Enhanced in v1.4.0** with unified `config time` commands as part of the comprehensive Room-Level Bot Configuration system.

-This document describes the room-level time monitoring feature in Agenda Bot v1.2.0, which allows per-room configuration of time tracking settings while maintaining backward compatibility with global settings.
+This document describes the room-level time monitoring feature, which allows per-room configuration of time tracking settings while maintaining backward compatibility with global settings.

-## Overview
+## Overview ⚡ Enhanced in v1.4.0

 Room-level time monitoring enables different Talk rooms to have their own time tracking configurations, overriding the global defaults when needed.
 This is particularly useful for organizations with different meeting types that require different time management approaches.

+**New in v1.4.0**: Time monitoring is now part of the unified Room-Level Bot Configuration system, offering seamless integration with response modes, agenda limits, auto-behaviors, and custom emojis through consistent `config time` commands.

-### Key Features
+### Key Features ⚡ Enhanced in v1.4.0

 - **Room-specific configuration**: Each Talk room can have its own time monitoring settings
 - **Global fallback**: Rooms without specific configuration use global defaults